How to apply

 Applications are considered on their individual merit and the entry requirements published in this course finder are indicative only.
 If you receive an offer, it may differ slightly from the typical offer published.
 We welcome applicants with other qualifications equivalent to our listed typical offer.

 Please visit our admissions principles and procedures for more information.

-As part of our commitment to the UK national agenda on widening participation, we consider the educational context in which grades have been achieved, particularly if there is evidence that your current or most recently attended school or college performs below a defined threshold.
+As part of our commitment to the UK national agenda on widening participation, we consider the educational context in which grades have been achieved, particularly if there is evidence that your current attended school or college performs below a defined threshold.

-You may receive a contextual offer if you attend a school or college which in the previous year ranked in the bottom 40 per cent in any of the following categories:
+You may be eligible for a contextual offer if you are applying from, or in the 2016/17 academic year were in full-time education in, a state school or college ranked in the bottom 40 per cent in any of the following categories:

 Contextual offers are usually two grades lower than the standard offer.